oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Connect_container_to_OCI_Tenancy.md

 > <b>Note</b>
 > * If you are running docker container on a linux VM host, please refer to [point no. 7](/cd3_automation_toolkit/documentation/user_guide/FAQ.md) under FAQ to avoid any permission issues.
-> * If the API Keys were generated and added to the OCI console using previous steps, it might take a couple of seconds to reflect.
-Thus, running the above command immediately might result in Authentication Errors.
+> * Running the above command immediately after adding API key to the user profile in OCI might result in Authentication Errors.
 In such cases, please retry after a minute.
 <br>

 → Example execution of the script with Advanced Parameters for CI/CD: